 - Power BI Desktop and Gateway may be unreliable: Some users have reported difficulty in installing the software or have incurred errors while connecting to MySQL data sets.

 Now that it has been established that it is important to move your data to a Business Intelligence tool like Power BI, what remains is to choose the best way to do it.
+This article provides a comprehensive guide on how to connect MySQL to Power BI in a detailed manner.
 Using the in-built connector may fall short in certain use-cases where fully managed services like Hevo will give you an edge.

 visit our website to explore hevo